istio/test-infra/prow/README.md

 ### Upgrading Prow

-Please check Prow cnnouncements before starting an upgrade (https://github.com/kubernetes/test-infra/tree/master/prow#announcements)
+Please check Prow announcements before starting an upgrade (https://github.com/kubernetes/test-infra/tree/master/prow#announcements)

 It is a good idea to take a quick glance at the [Kubernetes Prow config](https://github.com/kubernetes/test-infra/blob/master/prow/config.yaml) if you see anything new that looks backward incompatible.